RoikkuTo/react-html-writer/README.md

 `<Tag></Tag>`

-As a normal HTML tag, you can nest as much `Tag` and `Text` component as you want.
+As a normal HTML tag, you can nest as much `Tag` and `Text` components as you want.

 | Propertie | Type    | Description                                                                       |
 | --------- | ------- | --------------------------------------------------------------------------------- |